spa46/spa46.github.io/content/old_posts/System/2016-11-20-System-GStreamer.md

 2. There is high probability that the line:

         pipeline = gst_parse_launch ("playbin2 uri=file://E:/test_1.MOV", NULL);

-	returns NULL and and the rest of errors are result of this.
+    returns NULL and the rest of errors are the result of this.

     Why it could return NULL? <br>
     There could be many reasons.
-For example, you might not installed plugin such as "playbin2".
+For example, you might not install plugin such as "playbin2".

     Try this:

-	Pass a pointer to GError structure as second parameter to gst_parse_launch (it has a message field which can give you some hint)
+    Pass a pointer to GError structure as the second parameter to gst_parse_launch (it has a message field which can give you some hint)

-		Pass --gst-debug-level=4 or even higher as a commandline parameter to analyze your error throughout console clearly when running your program.
+        Pass --gst-debug-level=4 or even higher as a command-line parameter to analyze your error throughout the console clearly when running your program.